A new framework has been devised to help informant handlers better identify motivations. [Updated May 2024]

 E

 Ego: Undertaking the role of an informant enhances the individual's self-esteem or self-importance.
+It offers the informant a sense of power and influence.
 Where this ego starts to impact the veracity of provided information, these are sometimes colloquially known as ‘Walter-Mitty’ informants.

 S

-Sentence: Information is shared to mitigate the length of a likely forthcoming prison sentence or release from detention.
+Sentence: Information is shared to mitigate the length of a likely forthcoming prison sentence or secure an earlier release from detention.
+This includes release from prison, police custody and immigration detention.

 Read more